 An unexpected event can turn your life upside down, and that's when insurance can offer a valuable line of financial support.

-In 2015, Protection Plans paid customers and their families \$276 million in financial assistance when they needed it most.
+In 2018 we provided customers and their families with more than \$381 million in financial assistance, at a time when they needed it most.

 The benefits included payments of: